 What concerns you about working here?

 Answer: While I feel I have strong multitasking abilities, I am concerned about rush hour times and what the experience will be like.
-I'd like to ensure that my customer service abilities stay the highest-quality that they can.
+I want to ensure that my customer service abilities stay the highest-quality that they can.
 But I'm concerned if I get distracted, what my quality of work might turn into.

 Questions to Ask the Interviewer